Full Legal Terms and Conditions

 Note: Strike appeals are often dealt with by a different human with a different personal and political perspective to eliminate the potential for personal bias creating a lack of consistency in strike appeals and strike rulings.
 However efforts to exploit this will result in worse account standing than prior to the attempted misleading/false appeal.

-Apex Interface reserves the right to additionally apply a number of strikes proportional to the sellers account strike limit or to ban the seller instantly if the seller has lied to Apex Interface during the process of providing evidence during a return and request action.
+Apex Interface reserves the right to additionally apply a number of strikes proportional to the sellers account strike limit or to ban the seller instantly if the seller has lied to Apex Interface staff (as determined by Apex Interface staff) during the process of providing evidence during a return and refund action.

 Regulations of Advertised Products and Listing Names: